The Pools at Disney’s Polynesian Village Resort

 Sadly, we didn’t spend as much time as I would have liked at the pool.
 But since we’re updating our resort coverage, I made sure to get to the pool as soon as it opened for fresh photos.

-*Pool hours adjust from time to time throughout the year.
-So you’ll want to check the hours during your visit.
+*Pool hours adjust throughout the year, so you’ll want to check them during your visit.
 They are posted at the main entrance to each pool.

-Since the Oasis Pool is considered the resort’s quiet pool, it’s open a little longer than the Lava Pool.
+Since the Oasis Pool is the resort’s quiet pool, it’s open a little longer than the Lava Pool.
 On this visit, the Oasis Pool hours were between 7:00 a.m. and 11:00 p.m.
+This is pretty standard year-round.

 Both pools at Disney’s Polynesian have a MagicBand or room key scanner.
 So you’ll need to bring one or the other to access the pool.